germanProgq/Download_Upload_Socials/reels_shorts/shorts_to_reels/README.md

   max_videos = 5  # Adjust as needed
   ```

+- **Thread Pool Size:**
+  By default the script uses up to 8 worker threads (bounded by your CPU count) to parallelize downloads and preprocessing.
+If you need to throttle or increase concurrency, adjust `MAX_WORKERS` near the top of `run_shorts_to_reels.py`.

 - **Instagram Caption:**
   ```python
   caption = 'Your caption'  # Replace with your desired caption